 Mix the tiles, if desired.
-(Note: Total mixing time for the entire draw must not exceed 10 seconds.)
+(Note: Any time tiles are shuffled, the mixing time must not exceed 10 seconds.)
 Hold the bag at eye level or higher and avert your eyes.
 Never hold tiles in one hand while drawing tiles with the other.
-Always open the drawing hand before drawing.
-Place tiles either onto your rack or, preferably, face down on the table and then onto your rack.
+Open the drawing hand and draw the necessary number of tiles.
+Place them either directly onto your rack or, preferably, face down on the table and then onto your rack.